The Jewish Social Services Team

 Meet our dedicated staff.

-Paul Borowsky began as our new volunteer engagement coordinator on November 29th.
+Paul Borowsky began as the volunteer engagement coordinator in 2016.
 Paul was the director of the West Madison Senior Center where he recruited over 100 volunteers.
-More recently he has done extensive outreach with Second Harvest Food Bank and the FreshMobile.
-Paul has masters’ of Education and Social Work degrees from the University of Illinois-Urbana and a master’s of Cultural Anthropology from the University of Wisconsin-Madison.
+He has also done extensive outreach with Second Harvest Food Bank and the FreshMobile.
+Paul has his Master of Education and Master of Social Work degrees from the University of Illinois-Urbana, and a Master of Cultural Anthropology from the University of Wisconsin-Madison.

-Maya Garbuz holds a Bachelor’s Degree in Education from Lobachevsky University in Russia and Master’s Degree in Social Work from UW-Madison.
+Maya Garbuz holds a Bachelor of Education from Lobachevsky University in Russia and Master of Social Work from UW-Madison.
 For the last 10 years Maya worked as a Lead Case Manager at Bridges for Families, providing services to families with children with disabilities.

 Maya began working as a case manager for JSS in November 2016.
 She provides services to seniors supporting them in applying for benefits and housing, assisting with referrals to community agencies, and advocating with landlords, various benefit programs and utility companies.